abinit/abinit/doc/tutorial/paral_moldyn.md

 restart the calculation at your convenience by using the input variable [[restartxf]]=-1.

-The input file `tmoldyn_01.abi` is an example of a file that contains data for a molecular dynamics simulation using the isokinetic ensemble [[ionmov]]=12 for fcc aluminum.
+The input file `tmoldyn_01.abi` is an example of a file that contains data for a molecular dynamics simulation using the isokinetic ensemble [[moldyn]] "nvt_isokin" for fcc aluminum.

 {% dialog tests/tutoparal/Input/tmoldyn_01.abi %}

 Open the `tmoldyn_01.abi` file and look at it carefully.
 The unit cell is defined at the end.
-It is a 2x2x2 fcc supercell containing 32 atoms of Al. [[ionmov]] is set to 12 for the isokinetic ensemble, and since [[ntime]] is set to 50, ABINIT will carry on 50 time steps of molecular dynamics.
+It is a 2x2x2 fcc supercell containing 32 atoms of Al. [[moldyn]] is set to "nvt_isokin" for the isokinetic ensemble, and since [[ntime]] is set to 50, ABINIT will carry on 50 time steps of molecular dynamics.
 The calculation will be performed for a temperature of 3000 K, see the key variable [[mdtemp]].
 It gives the initial and final temperatures of the simulation (in Kelvin).
 The